Edge-Marketing-and-Design/edgeDevFirebase/README.md

 ### Collection permissions by role

-Roles define what permissions the user willl have.
+Roles define what permissions the user will have.
 The system will use collection-data/-default- to lookup the permissions for an assigned role.
 The default permissions can be changed or you can define role permissions based on specific collection paths.
 If a specific collection path is not found when looking up a user's role permissions

 - **admin:** assign: true, write: true, read: true, delete: true
 - **editor**: assign: false, write: true, read: true, delete: true